sipcapture/homer/INSTALL.md

 * Import the _SIP Search Dashboard_ and perform a test search
 	* _homer-api/examples/dashboards/_1431943495.json_

-* Configure Admin > Nodes to point to your MySQL instances w/ authentication
+* Configure Admin > Nodes to point to your MySQL instance(s) w/ actual authentication details

 ### Enjoy Homer5!